methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-10-30-windows-8-mapped-drives-via-gpo.md

 ---
   title: Windows 8 Mapped Drives via GPO
   date: 2012-10-30 22:26:39
+excerpt: "So I went ahead and loaded Windows 8 Pro this past weekend.
+I used it a few times during the preview releases and didn't care much for it at the time...."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 So I went ahead and loaded Windows 8 Pro this past weekend.
 I used it a few times during the preview releases and didn't care much for it at